top of page

 Motivation

 An intrinsically motivated student is a driven lifelong learner.
 That is the ideal we want for all school-aged children.
 However, if a child feels that he cannot succeed at something or that a task is not meaningful, he will not be intrinsically motivated to complete the task.
 Curriculum writers and teachers anticipate this and try to find ways to help students develop intrinsic motivation.
 For example, offering student choice whenever practical, making connections between learning and life outside of school, offering an appropriate level of challenge, and including games in instruction can all increase student engagement.
 Yet, students do still struggle to start or complete some tasks.
-One example I see a lot in my tutoring practice is memorizing multiplication facts.
-For students with weaker memories, memorization feels arduous, even if they are offered choice of games to use during fact practice.
+One example I see a lot in my tutoring practice is learning multiplication facts.
+For students with weaker memories, memorization feels arduous, even if the students are offered choice of games to use during fact practice.
 They may not yet have been exposed to multi-digit multiplication, long division, fraction operations, or factoring, tasks that are much easier once basic multiplication facts have been memorized, so fact memorization may not feel necessary or meaningful.
 Thus, there is little or no intrinsic motivation to do the task.
-I have also had students who regularly forget to complete homework, but who also do not have a system for keeping track of their assignments.
+I have also had students who regularly forget to complete homework, and who do not have a system for keeping track of their assignments.
 While their parents and I might want them to adopt a calendar or plan book, the children do not find recording and planning assignments to be intrinsically motivating.

 When intrinsic motivation is lacking, extrinsic motivation can help children to complete academic tasks.
 Examples of extrinsic motivation are:

-Short-term rewards
+Immediate rewards

 • Praise